Document Bank of Virginia

 Post Activity

 Be a Journalist: Thomas Bayne, John Brown, and David Canada were three of the Black delegates who were elected to and participated in the 1867-1868 Constitutional Convention.
-The documents from the record book indicate their days of attendance at the convention, and serves as account book, noting payment for attendance and reimbursement for travel expenses.
 You are a journalist preparing to interview one of these men, what are the three most important questions you would ask?
 Why are they important?

 Food for Thought: This was the first time Black delegates helped write Virginia's state constitution.
 What impact might that have had on changes from previous constitutions?